 You can use the DIY custom aquarium glass thickness chart to get a quick idea of which glass thickness will be required for your tank.
 You may think that the 3.8 safety factor is overkill for your particular tank and location situation (for example, low traffic in a protected area) and might even opt for a lower factor.
 However, it is better safe than sorry!Continue to 3 of 4 below.

 Economize on Construction

 You can save on construction costs and forego the thicker glass if you do things to support the tank.
-For example, the basic 4-foot long by 15-inch high tank is a 55-gallon tank, which is an average size that most hobbyists started out with or are familiar with.
-This tank is normally constructed of 1/4-inch thick (6mm) glass.
+For example, the basic four-foot-by-15-inch tank is a 55-gallon tank, which is an average size that most hobbyists started out with or are familiar with.
+This tank is normally constructed of 1/4-inch-thick (six millimeters) glass.
 According to calculations displayed in the aquarium glass thickness chart, the glass has a safety factor of 2.92.
-You can increase the safety factor for a given thickness and tank size by installing a 4-inch wide glass brace at the center top of the aquarium from front to back.
+You can increase the safety factor for a given thickness and tank size by installing a four-inch-wide glass brace at the center top of the aquarium from front to back.
 Bracing the front and back glass panels lowers the risk of breakage to the level of a 2-foot wide panel of glass, increasing the safety factor to 3.38.
 So, rather than go to a thicker glass to increase the safety factor, bracing can offset it.